minprog/quality/aspects/naming/index.md

 ## Loops

 Loops are a special case.
 Sometimes it's clear from a comment what the loop is supposed to do, but it's hard to think of a name for the **loop counter**.
-In that case, it is conventional to use the name `i`, then `j`, then `k`.

     for (int i = 0; i < LIMIT; i++)
     {